Meeshbhoombah/fancy-ls/docs/logbook.md

 also have a list of the tags that the file has through the `kMDItemUserTags` constant.

 Using the `subprocess` module, which is a part of Python's standard library, I can execute terminal commands inside a script and read in their ouput as a series of lines.
+The `subprocess` module allows me to run a new instance of the shell, it specfically contains the function `check_output` which allows me to pass in a command and an argument and then recieve the result of the argument as a string.
 Through this, I can parse the `kMDItemUserTags` constant, and output its list of values to the terminal.
 ```python
 ...
 import os